-I was in a client facility last week working on a plan for a new warehouse.
-As we were discussing the outbound shipping history and its projected growth, we noted that it was erratic.
-The senior director commented that absenteeism and turnover were major problems for his center.
-Absenteeism caused as much as a 30% variation in units scheduled for shipment and employee turnover is 44%.
-This center has 105 hourly workers and seven managers.
-The turnover is 49 employees annually.
+I was in a client facility working on a plan for a new fulfillment center.
+As we were discussing the outbound shipping history and its projected growth, we noted it was erratic.
+The senior director commented that absenteeism and turnover were major problems for his center, causing up to a 30% variation in units scheduled for shipment.

 Let me give you a little background.
 Like much of the country this summer, the internal temperature of the facility has been over 90 degrees with high humidity.
 Coupled with this center supplying 300+ stores with products which are very heavy, the physical nature of the job is exhausting.
 Automation has been in place for 10 years but it’s still a tough work environment and many jobs require lifting.
 The company pays on average $12.80 per hour with excellent benefits.